devvidhani/adve_vsny_ss/README.md

-# adve_vsny_ss: A simple extensible workflow for creating LLM training dataset and finetuning LLMs from YouTube QA videos
+# A simple extensible workflow for creating LLM training dataset and finetuning LLMs from YouTube QA style videos

 This is an attempt to build a workflow to build a finetuned LLM (Llama2 currently) model from answering questions on a specific topic based on YouTube question/answers videos on that topic.
 There are four parts to generating/testing model